-This report summarises the findings of targeted assessments undertaken at six underground metalliferous mines in relation to the management of fire or explosion risks.
+This report summarises the findings of a targeted assessments program (TAP) undertaken at 10 underground metalliferous mines in relation to the management of fire or explosion risks.

 The findings of the assessments are grouped into those that can be applied to all aspects of the risk management process and those that are specific to the principal hazard of fire or explosion.